-Not all people who experience migraines will get the classic headache – and some people don’t experience the headache every time.
+Not all people who experience migraines will get the classic headache – some people don’t experience the headache every time.
 Migraine headache is considered a primary headache.
 And because there is no apparent underlying condition that could be causing it, they can be hard to treat.
 So most people ask, what is a migraine headache?

 What Is a Migraine Headache?

 A migraine headache is more of a condition than just a headache.
-Migraine headaches are typically very severe and can come with additional symptoms like dizziness, nausea, and even loss of speech and sight, which can be extremely frightening.
+Migraine headaches are typically very severe and can come with additional symptoms like dizziness, nausea, and even loss of speech and sight, which can be highly frightening.
 Sight disturbances and other neurological symptoms accompany some people that doctors call the ‘migraine aura.’
 Sometimes, there is no headache in migraines with aura, or you can avert it with painkillers at the aura stage.
 But in other cases, the classic migraine headache can be blindingly painful.
 It can last anything from 20 minutes to a couple of days.